 - Drives down costs since you are always not required to change the back end each time you add a new channel.

-Suddenly it isn’t a matter of whether you will sacrifice usability or flexibility in order to best engage your audiences as they consume content; with an API-first CMS, you get the best of both.
+Suddenly it isn’t a matter of whether you will sacrifice usability or flexibility in order to best engage your audiences as they consume content; with an API-first approach, you get the best of both.
 Content teams can create and manage content while being able to preview it, ensuring the finished product is engaging and reaches your audiences wherever they are.

-If you want your content creators to still have the tools and templates they enjoy from a no-API CMS, but with the flexibility of what you get with a API-only CMS, then an API-first CMS is what you should consider in order to achieve engaging experiences across all of your current and future channels.
+If you want your content creators to still have the tools and templates they enjoy from a no-API CMS, but with the flexibility of what you get with a API-only CMS, then an API-first approach is what you should consider in order to achieve engaging experiences across all of your current and future channels.